ISO/IEC 27001:2022 Information Security Management Systems Lead Auditor

 ISO/IEC 27001:2022 Lead Auditor is 5 Days Training program .
 As this Training program have mandatory assessment which will be conducted through Approved Training Centres.

 ISO/IEC 27001:2022 Lead Auditor course is offered in various formats, including online, in-person, or a combination of both.
-Participants can choose the format that best fits their schedule and learning preferences.
+Learners can choose the format that best fits their schedule and learning preferences.
 But final decision is made by ATC.